RobertCsordas/moeut/README.md

 The meaning of the arguments:
 - `x` - input tokens.
 Shape: [batch size, context length]
 - `mask` - optional attention mask.
 If None, causal mask is automatically used.
 Pass AttentionMask(None, None) to disable masking.
 - `kv_cache` - optional KV cache.
 Pass an empty dict ({}) to start caching.
-Otherwise no KV cache is returned, to save memory.
+Otherwise, no KV cache is returned to save memory.

-The forward pass return a MoEUTOutput object, which has 3 fields:
+The forward pass returns a MoEUTOutput object, which has 3 fields:
 - `outputs` - output logits.
 Shape: [batch size, context length, vocabulary size]
-- `reg_loss` - scalar regularizaiton loss tensor, to be added to the cross entropy loss.
+- `reg_loss` - scalar regularization loss tensor, to be added to the cross entropy loss.
-- `cache` - updated KV cache, if caching is enabled (the kv_cache argument for the forward is not None).
+- `cache` - updated KV cache if caching is enabled (the kv_cache argument for the forward is not None).
 Pass this to the next forward pass as kv_cache.

 The AttentionMask has two optional boolean fields.
 True if to be removed.
 If None, they are ignored.
-- `src_length_mask` - for masking padding token in sequences.
+- `src_length_mask` - for masking padding tokens in sequences.
 Useful if no autoregressive mask is applied.
 Shape: [batch size, context length]
 - `position_mask` - position mask, e.g. the causal attention mask.
 Shape: [context length, context length]

-If you whish to use MoEUT for something else than language modeling, use ``MoEUT`` instead of ``MoEUTLM``.
-The consturctor is identical except of no `n_tokens` argument.
+If you wish to use MoEUT for something else than language modeling, use ``MoEUT`` instead of ``MoEUTLM``.
+The constructor is identical except for no `n_tokens` argument.
 The forward pass format is also identical, except the shape of inputs and outputs is [batch size, context length, d_model].

 ## Configurations used in the paper